rmtew/peasauce/README.md

 All files that comprise this are released under the GPLv3 license.

 Any source code contributions must be made by the sole author of those contributions, and be contributed with dual licensing under both the MIT and GPLv3 license.
 At some point in the future, I may wish to use parts of this in commercial projects, or switch the license of the open source project as a whole to the more liberal MIT license.

 ## Installation

-Currently Peasauce is prototyped in Python.
+Currently Peasauce is prototyped in Python using wxPython to display it's user interface.
+The only installation you need to do, is to ensure the following prerequisites are installed on your computer.

 1. Download and install [Python 2.7](http://python.org/download/) for your platform.
 2. Download and install [wxPython for Python 2.7](http://www.wxpython.org/download.php) for your platform.

 ## Usage

+With the prerequisites installed, and with the source code that accompanies this file on hand, you should be able to run Peasauce.
+Note that you will need either Amiga, X68000 or Atari ST executable files to load into it.
+You can obtain many Amiga programs from [aminet.net](http://aminet.net).
+Some Amiga programs are archived using now obscure compression programs, but if you also download and install [7zip](www.7-zip.org) you should be able to extract files from within them.

+Method 1 (any platform):
-Once you have Peasauce installed, run it's "run.py" Python script.
+* Enter the "python" directory and run the "run.py" Python script.

+Method 2 (Windows):
+* Run "run.bat".

+Method 3 (Linux, MacOS X, etc):
+* Edit "run.sh" to be able to find your Python 2.7 executable and run it.

 You should be able to use the user interface to:
 * Load and disassemble a new file.